CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 There is another division between classical methods, it is based on so-called separability or size-consistency.
 Simply speaking, if one investigates two molecular fragments (A and B) at a large distance from each other (∼100 ̊A) then the total electronic energy should be equalto the ![Sum of energies](https://latex.codecogs.com/gif.latex?%5Csum%20E_%7BA&plus;B%7D%3DE_%7BA%7D&plus;E_%7BB%7D), where the energy of each fragment (![E_a](https://latex.codecogs.com/gif.latex?E_%7BA%7D) or ![E_b](https://latex.codecogs.com/gif.latex?E_%7BB%7D)) can be obtained in a calculation that does not involve the other fragment.
 If this condition is satisfied for a particular method, this method is separable or size-consistent.
 Check separability of HF, CISD, and CCSD by taking 2 ![H_2](https://latex.codecogs.com/gif.latex?H_%7B2%7D) fragments at a large distance from each other and comparing the total energy with 2 energies of one ![H_2](https://latex.codecogs.com/gif.latex?H_%7B2%7D) molecule.
 Explain your results.

-For the follwing calculations we used 0.7 a0 as the interatomic distance for the H2 molecule, and for the H4, we separeted each H2 fragment by 100 A (188.973 a0).
+For the following calculations we used 0.7 a0 as the interatomic distance for the H2 molecule, and for the H4, we separeted each H2 fragment by 100 A (188.973 a0).

 |  Method       | Energy  | Energy   | Energy  |
 |--------|----------|----------|---------------|